 While patients calling to make standard appointments as well as new patient enquiries can be seen on the surface as routine, when the practice gets busy, letting these calls go through to voicemail is not an option.
 Just as with an emergency caller where the patient is distraught and in pain, a current patient – and especially a potential patient caller – will quickly look for other options.
 This is true for all but the staunchest supporters of a dental practice.
 That’s why a friendly and informed voice that can accurately represent the practice is crucial at times when the practice gets busy.

 More than just a phone answering service, a doctor answering service has a special understanding of how dental practices operate.
 A dental answering service can work with the practice to set up protocols that ensure that each patient’s call is handled properly.
-Patient scheduling, canceling and confirming appointments, providing answers to frequently asked questions, and giving directions to the location requires an established understanding of the practice.
+Patient scheduling, canceling and confirming appointments, providing answers to frequently asked questions, and giving directions to the location require an established understanding of the practice.

 The caller should not have to wait for a return call from a dental assistant to have a general insurance question answered.
 The ability to easily set up protocols for dealing with general and practice-specific questions such as these with the specialized doctor answering service makes them a seamless adjunct to the practice itself.